Carb Questions Answered

 A: You’re not alone.
 “Total carbohydrates” (often bolded) refers to sum total of what’s listed underneath – sugars, added sugars, and fiber.

 A: They’re not.
-It’s just that the carbohydrate in fruits and milk (and plain yogurt) are classified as “sugar” (because they are short chains).
-So, if the ingredient list shows just milk – or just fruit, then all those “sugars” are natural sugars.
+It’s just that the carbohydrate in fruits and milk (and plain yogurt) are classified as “sugar” (because in the science world, they are short chain carbohydrates, known as sugar).
+So, if the ingredient list shows just milk – or just fruit, then all those “sugars” on the label are only the sugar found in nature.

 A: This is a new addition to the nutrition label (by law).
 And, not all companies have revised their labels yet.